R.E.A.L. Discussion

 Kick-Off and Connections

-Register, get set up in your dorm room, attend a Kick-Off Keynote, meet your cohort and get started with. your R.E.A.L.® work.
-Then head to a cocktail hour and gourmet dinner at Pomfret's dining hall.
+Register, get set up in your dorm room, meet your cohort, and get started with. your R.E.A.L.® work.

 Tuesday